Hazard Identification Training and Safety Reporting in Aviation SMS

 - Military or police operations; and

 - Fixed based operators.

-Hazard Report Forms Not Just For Reporting Hazards
+Safety Reporting Forms Not Just for Reporting Hazards

-- Accidents (unintended event that causes damage to persons or property);
+- Accidents (an unintended event that causes damage to persons or property);

-- Incidents (unintended event with potential of causing damage to persons or property); and
+- Incidents (an unintended event with the potential of causing damage to persons or property); and

 - Other irregularities (including hazards).